Course Overview

 Automating Contextual Privacy Policies: Design and Evaluation of a Production Tool for Digital Consumer Privacy Awareness (CHI 2022)

-Week 6 Privacy-Enhancing Technologies Oct 7 Guest Lecture (Speaker: Dr. Jayshree Sarathy) "I need a better description'': An Investigation Into User Expectations For Differential Privacy (CCS 2021)
+Week 10 Privacy-Enhancing Technologies 03/10 “I need a better description’’: An Investigation Into User Expectations For Differential Privacy (CCS 2021)

 Don’t Look at the Data!
 How Differential Privacy Reconfigures the Practices of Data Science (CHI 2023)

-Week 8 AI privacy (LLM) Oct 21 Lecture “It’s a Fair Game”, or Is It?
+Week 11 AI Privacy (LLM) 03/17 “It’s a Fair Game”, or Is It?
 Examining How Users Navigate Disclosure Risks and Benefits When Using LLM-Based Conversational Agents (CHI 2024)

-Week 9 AI Privacy (Multimodal) Oct 28 Mid-term Project Presentation Granular Privacy Control for Geolocation with Vision Language Models
+Granular Privacy Control for Geolocation with Vision Language Models (EMNLP 2024)

 Going Incognito in the Metaverse: Achieving Theoretically Optimal Privacy-Usability Tradeoffs in VR (UIST 2023)

-Week 12 Designers and developers Nov 18 Lecture How Developers Talk About Personal Data and What It Means for User Privacy: A Case Study of a Developer Forum on Reddit (CSCW 2021)
+Week 14 Designers and developers 04/07 How Developers Talk About Personal Data and What It Means for User Privacy: A Case Study of a Developer Forum on Reddit (CSCW 2021)

 Farsight: Fostering Responsible AI Awareness During AI Application Prototyping (CHI 2024)